MatheusSimplicio/RockPaperScissorsGame/README.md

 Scissors beats Paper and loses to Rock.

 So, to win the player needs to choose an object that beats the computer's choice.

+The game was made in Brazilian Portuguese, but I bet we can translate it into English too.